Yoruba Proverbs & Wisdom Collection: Interpretation of Yoruba Proverbs, Idioms, and Cultural Wisdom

 Moral Guidance: Proverbs offer advice on how to deal with difficult situations.
 Whether it is dealing with personal challenges or handling tricky relationships, proverbs provide wisdom on how to make the best choices and live a good life.

-Examples of Yoruba Proverbs and Their Meanings
+Yoruba Proverbs and Their Meanings

 Ìwà lẹ̀sìn; bí a bá ṣe mọ̀ ọ́ hù ni í ṣeé gbe’ni